National security is no longer military defense only but also cyber protection. Learn about the common cyber threats to national security.

 Digitalization recalibrates the usual things and endows them with new meanings.
-The notion of national security is no longer the economic and military defense only but also an ability to protect cyberenvironment.
+The notion of national security is no longer military defense only but also an ability to protect the cyberenvironment.
 Just as armies physically strike cities and critical infrastructure objects, “cyber forces” can attack virtually.
 Unlike military conflicts, cyberattacks have no limitations and no borders, and their effects on critical infrastructure objects – such as electrical grids, banking systems, and mobile networks are enormous.
 Malicious cyber activity targeting critical infrastructure as a means to inflict national security is a new reality of modern times, and nation-states should be ready to resist.
 Furthermore, as tensions in the democratic world rise, there are real concerns that the state and non-state malicious activities will intensify.

 Here are some of the most apparent vectors that state and non-state cyber actors currently use to attack other countries and undermine their national security.